-Ayurveda is an Upaveda, a Vedic branch aiming at wellbeing of body and mind.
-It addresses the treatment of disease (chikitsa) and the principles of right living.
+Ayurveda is an Upaveda, a branch of the Vedas aiming at wellbeing of body and mind.
+It addresses the treatment of disease and the principles of right living.
 While Ayurveda accepts the ultimate Vedic goal of Moksha, liberation or Self-realization, it does not teach the specifics of how to achieve it.
-It does provide us important preliminary and background information and lauds the Vedic Rishis for deeper wisdom.
+It provides us important preliminary and background information and lauds the Vedic Rishis for deeper wisdom.

-This means for Ayurveda to lead us to Self-realization one must also study Vedanta, based on the Upanishads and Bhagavad Gita, along with related teachings like the works of Adi Shankara, the great teacher of Advaita Vedanta and his modern representatives, including Bhagavan Ramana Maharshi and recent Vedantic gurus like Swami Chinmayananda and Swami Dayananda (Arsha Vidya).
+This means for Ayurveda to lead us to Self-realization one should study Vedanta, based on the Upanishads and Bhagavad Gita, along with related teachings like the works of Adi Shankara, Ramanuja, Madhvacharya and Chaitanya Mahaprabhu, the knowledge and devotional lines of Vedanta.

 From Ayurveda, Samkhya and Yoga to Vedanta

-Ayurvedic students usually begin their study of Ayurveda by studying the Samkhya system of philosophy that forms the first phase of Ayurvedic programs.
+Ayurvedic students usually begin their study of Ayurveda by studying the Samkhya system of philosophy.
 Samkhya is one of the key Vedic systems coming out of the Upanishads, and teaches us the nature of the Purusha or Atman, the higher Self, as well as the different tattvas or principles of the Cosmic Existence or the realm of Prakriti (nature).
 Yet this study of Samkhya in Ayurveda is only introductory and does not include the broader study of Vedanta.

-A study of Vedanta is also helpful for learning Yoga through the Yoga Sutras, which is based upon the Vedas and Samkhya.
+A study of Vedanta is helpful for learning Yoga through the Yoga Sutras, which is based upon the Vedas, Upanishads, Bhagavad Gita and Samkhya.
 Vedanta represents the Yoga of Knowledge or Jnana Yoga, regarded as the highest of the Yoga approaches.
-While Yoga speaks of union with Divine or Self-realization at a practical level, the knowledge behind it is taught more specifically in Vedanta, revealing nature of the Self and how to experience it, through a process of Self-inquiry and deep meditation.
+While the Yoga Sutras speaks of union with Divine or Self-realization at a practical level, the knowledge behind it is taught specifically in Vedanta, revealing nature of the Self and how to experience it through a process of Self-inquiry and deep meditation.

-Ayurveda’s approach to spirituality, what is called the Adhyatma Vidya in Vedic thought or the knowledge of the inner Self, similarly rests upon Vedanta, for which that is the prime subject matter.
+Ayurveda’s approach to spirituality, what is called the Adhyatma Vidya in Vedic thought or the knowledge of the inner Self, rests upon Vedanta, for which Self-knowledge is the prime subject matter.
 Without a proficiency inVedanta it is difficult to teach the spiritual view of Ayurveda in any traditional Vedic sense.
-For traditional Ayurveda the way beyond all spiritual sorrow is Self-realization, such as best described in Vedanta.
+For traditional Ayurveda the way beyond all spiritual sorrow is Self-realization as described in Vedanta.

 The Need for Vedanta in Ayurvedic Training Programs

-Ayurvedic curriculums East and West should include at least the basics of Vedanta in their programs, which complement the teachings of Samkhya and Yoga Sutras that many students already examine.
-Charaka himself reflects the Vedantic view that there is only One Self in all beings.
-This unfortunately is rarely the case in modern, particularly western Ayurveda or Yoga programs.
+Ayurvedic curriculums East and West should include the basics of Vedanta in their programs, which complement the teachings of Samkhya and Yoga Sutras that many students already examine.
+The great Ayurvedic teacher Charaka reflects the Vedantic view that there is One Self in all beings.
+This examination of Vedanta, unfortunately is rarely the case in modern, particularly western Ayurveda or Yoga programs.
 Even in examining Ayurveda and spirituality and Ayurvedic psychology, Vedanta is seldom mentioned, much less explained in detail.

-Such a study of Vedanta should include the Upanishads, Bhagavad Gita, and key Vedantic texts like the works of Adi Shankara.
-It should examine modern Vedantins, including Swami Vivekananda, Rama Tirtha, Ramana Maharshi, and recent Vedantic teachers Swami Chinmayanada and Swami Dayananda (Arsha Vidya), to mention but a few.
-This examination provides the intellectual background and deeper insights on mind and consciousness that are often lacking in Yoga or Ayurvedic programs, which are necessary to teach meditation and Self-realization in the Vedic sense.
+Such a study of Vedanta should include the Upanishads, Bhagavad Gita and Brahma Sutras.
+It can bring in the teachings of modern Vedantins, including Swami Vivekananda, Rama Tirtha, Sri Aurobindo, Ramana Maharshi, Swami Shivananda, Swami Chinmayanada and Swami Dayananda (Arsha Vidya), to mention but a few.
+This examination provides the intellectual background and deeper insights on mind and consciousness that are often lacking in Yoga or Ayurveda programs, and are necessary to teach meditation and Self-realization in the Vedic sense.

-Many great Vedantins have also embraced Ayurveda.
-Many great Ayurvedic teachers have also embraced Vedanta.
+All great Vedantins have embraced Ayurveda, as all great Ayurvedic teachers embraced Vedanta.
 It is time for global Ayurveda to restore this essential Vedantic connection to gain the full scope of their teachings.
 The same Vedic Rishis are associated with Yoga, Ayurveda and Vedanta, including Hiranyagarbha, Vasishta, Bharadvaja, Vamadeva and Vishvamitra.
 We must understand the full and integral tradition.
 This means Ayurveda and Yoga students should learn Vedantic meditation and the Vedantic path to Self-realization.
 Without this Yoga and Vedanta cannot claim to represent the full scope of Self-realization or Self-healing.